 - How Do German Shepherds Compare to Other Herding Dogs?

-It is all in their name.
-While some dog breeds might not give you any information about their origin or why they were originally bred, a German Shepherd’s identity is out in the open.
+It is all in their name – the German “Shepherd.”
+While some dog breeds might not give you any relevant info about their origin or why they were originally bred, a German Shepherd’s identity is out in the open.

 German Shepherds make it easy.
 As their name implies, they were originally bred in Germany for none other than shepherding (the herding of sheep).
 And while they’re not known for herding today, plenty of them still herd!

 But of course, there’s much more to these dogs than just herding on a farm.
-Unfortunately, many of the old German Shepherd herding lines were abandoned, as it became more profitable breeding for the new GSD show lines.
+Unfortunately, many of the old German Shepherd herding lines were abandoned, as it became more profitable breeding and selling the new GSD show lines.

 The true German herding lines were lost around the same time the split between the working and show lines became prominent.– Chip Blasiole (GermanShepherds.com)